jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

 ## Installing tcpdump

 First things first, we have to lock down the LinkSys router.
-To that, we will lock it down.
 Before we begin, there’s something I want to add to the router.
 It’s one of the best, simple networking tools in the world:  tcpdump.
 I want this because I am going to use it to test the natted IP's that are created later on.

 To get started, first go to update the package list on the device: